 Going around on the Goa local Bus was one of my preferred choices while exploring.
-I am sure that local bus transport would be the go-to priority for you while exploring any other city?
+I am sure that local bus transport would be your go-to priority while exploring any other city?

 Furthermore, they would agree with me regarding the stringent on their budget travelers.

 Like any other city, Goa’s local bus service is notably excellent.
 So you can travel affordably & can stay longer in Goa.

 The Goa local bus service will be affordable and is the best way to commute to Goa on a low budget.

 You must also be aware that Goa offers a low-cost rental two-wheeler.
 So you will get a two-wheeler on rent in Goa for around Rs.
 300-Rs.
 400 (4 USD – 6 USD) for a day.
 But the rental cost also varies from season to season in Goa.

 You can cover the areas of Goa on the two-wheeler.
 It will save plenty of time.

 But the question here is that if you’re a long-time traveler like a solo for a month in Goa, then saving each day must be your priority.

 We will be talking about the Short period travelers v/s Longer period travelers in Goa.